Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu customized his CSD to have a talking Ai which he calls torrey

 	- She tells him maybe with your cyber.beast controler I'll be able to see you in cyberspace one day

+		Airiona: See ya/good luck maybe next time we meet it'll be in cyberspace

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 		- Makkusu takes the cyber.beast given to him by Xenos/Airiona inviting him to join the Cyvolters which he in excitement misread as cybervators